nttcslab-sp/kaldiio/README.md

 1. `ark` can be flushed to and from unix pipe.

-        cat test.ark | copy-feats ark:- ark,t:- | less # Show the content of the ark
+        cat test.ark | copy-feats ark:- ark,t:- | less # Show the contents in the ark
     `-` indicates standard input stream or output stream.
 1. Unix command can be used as `read-specifier` and `wspecifier`

         copy-feats ark:'gunzip -c some.ark.gz |' ark:some.ark

-`kaldiio` supports these feature entirely.
+`kaldiio` also supports these feature entirely like `copy-feats` of kaldi.

 #### Scp file